 When participants share a post or photo of their potluck with the hashtag #PotluckChallenge, Sobeys will donate $1 to the Cooking Toward Independence Project.
 The new initiative run by the Children’s Aid Foundation will improve the lives of young people leaving the child welfare system across Canada when they turn 18 by funding cooking skills workshops and creating access to healthy food.

 So go on Canada, let’s get kids excited about food by hosting a potluck this Food Revolution Day.
 Plan and cook a potluck dish with your kids.
 Or invite your potluck guests to bring a different ingredient and teach everyone (including the kids) how to cook a meal together.
 Looking for some potluck ideas?
-Check out Sobeys Potluck Inspiration.
-Looking for some recipe inspiration?
+Check out Sobeys Potluck Inspiration (note: link no longer valid) Looking for some recipe inspiration?
 Check out the official Food Revolution Day recipes – for kids, families and adults!

 * About the research: In late February 2014, 1014 online interviews were conducted with Canadians between the ages of 18 and 80 years old, representative of the overall population by age, gender and region.